 You will live in shared student housing with other program participants.
 Meals while on the 3-day Educo Africa retreat in the Grootwinterhoek Wilderness area are provided.
 Additional meals can be taken in the housing or at local eateries.

 Excursions will assist in illuminating the program coursework and will take place in Cape Town, South Africa and surrounding areas.
-Excursions may include visits to: Robben Island, Table Mountain, Iziko Slave Lodge, Saint George’s Cathedral Crypt Memory and Witness Center, a community education project in the nearby town of Bellville South, and a 3-day experiential learning retreat in the Grootwinterhoek Wilderness area.
+Excursions include visits to: Robben Island, Table Mountain, Iziko Slave Lodge, Saint George’s Cathedral Crypt Memory and Witness Center, a social community education project in the nearby township of Bellville South, and a 3-day experiential learning retreat in the Grootwinterhoek Wilderness area.

 All program participants will be taking the coordinated group flight to and from the program site.
 The cost of the group flight is included in the program fee that will be posted to your student account.
-Do not book your own flight, you will recieve information from the Learning Abroad Center regarding your seat on the group flight once your participation has been confirmed.
+Do not book your own flight.
+You will receive information from the Learning Abroad Center regarding your seat on the group flight once your participation has been confirmed.